MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 # about_ANSI_Terminals

 ## Short description
-Describes the support available for ANSI escape sequences in Windows PowerShell.
+Describes the support available for ANSI escape sequences in PowerShell.

 ## Long description